 Exercise Science is a discipline focusing on the relationship between physical activity and physical, mental, emotional, and social health.
 Physical activity courses teach movement skills, enhance fitness, and engender a lifestyle consistent with optimal wellness.

-Most Physical Education career options require baccalaureate degrees and some may require graduate degrees.
+Most Exercise Science career options require baccalaureate degrees and some may require graduate degrees.
 Some of the exciting fields open to physical educators include: athletic trainer, fitness specialist, physical therapist, health/fitness club manager, physical education instructor, coach, athletic administrator, recreation director, resort activities director, and sports journalist.

-The Department of Physical Education offers an everincreasing variety of activity courses.
+The Department of Health, Exercise Science and Nutrition offers an everincreasing variety of activity courses.
 Boasting facilities that include a 32-acre complex of fields for softball, soccer, sand volleyball, and tennis, the Department also offers classes in a state of the art three pool aquatic complex.
-The recent curricular addition of lower division theory courses now allows students to pursue the Transfer Studies degree in Physical Education.
+The recent curricular addition of lower division theory courses now allows students to pursue the Transfer Studies degree in Exercise Science.